-House insurance is changing
+House insurance has changed

 It is important that you make sure that the Sum Insured amount on your Policy Schedule reflects the likely cost of rebuilding your house as accurately as possible.
 This is because if your house suffered extensive damage and needed to be rebuilt, the maximum we would pay is your Sum Insured amount, even if the actual cost of rebuilding turns out to be greater than that.